Children's (Pediatric) Ultrasound - Abdomen

-Children’s (pediatric) ultrasound imaging of the abdomen is a safe, noninvasive test that uses sound waves to produce a clear picture of the internal organs and blood vessels within your child’s abdomen.
-Ultrasound does not use ionizing radiation, has no known harmful effects, and is particularly valuable for evaluating abdominal, pelvic or scrotal pain in children.
+Children's (pediatric) ultrasound imaging of the abdomen uses sound waves to produce images of the inside of the body.
+It does not use radiation and has no known harmful effects.
+It is very useful for evaluating the causes of abdominal, pelvic or scrotal pain in children.

-Preparation will depend on the type of examination.
-Ask your doctor if there are specific instructions for eating and drinking prior to the exam.
+Preparation will depend on the type of exam.
+When scheduling your child's ultrasound, ask if there are specific instructions for eating and drinking prior to the exam.
 Your child should wear loose, comfortable clothing and may be asked to wear a gown.

 What is Abdominal Ultrasound Imaging?

 Ultrasound is safe and painless.
 It produces pictures of the inside of the body using sound waves.
 Ultrasound imaging is also called ultrasound scanning or sonography.
 It uses a small probe called a transducer and gel placed directly on the skin.
 High-frequency sound waves travel from the probe through the gel into the body.
 The probe collects the sounds that bounce back.
 A computer uses those sound waves to create an image.
 Ultrasound exams do not use radiation (as used in x-rays).
 Because images are captured in real-time, they can show the structure and movement of the body's internal organs.
 They can also show blood flowing through blood vessels.